salamandersen93/fire-db/README.md

 - Improve LLM prompting with few-shot examples.
 - Add GUI/dashboard for real-time monitoring.
 - Allow for user-specified MeSH filters via config or CLI.
-- Integrate with additional datasets using Fuzzy Matching and semantic embeddings for relationship extrapolation
+- Integrate with additional datasets (WGER, Web of Science) using Fuzzy Matching and semantic embeddings for relationship extrapolation

 ### License
 This project is for academic and research use only.